Sky-Wright/SteamLess/README.md

 ## Key Features

+### Run Windows Apps on Linux
+  - Install, manage, and launch your Windows apps on Linux, seamlessly.

 ### Desktop Integration
 - **Right-click any .exe** → "Open with SteamLess" → guided setup wizard
 - Create desktop shortcuts for your installed Windows apps